-Promotions in rank are based on fulfillment of qualifications and meritorious performance by the applicant, and on the vote and approval of the department faculty, Chair and recommendation of the respective Dean.
+Promotions in rank are based on fulfillment of qualifications and meritorious performance by the applicant, and on the vote and approval of the department faculty, and on the recommendation of the Chair and the respective Dean.
 A Clinical Faculty member can apply for promotion to the next level (Associate or Full Clinical Professor) after six years of proven performance.
+On the recommendation of the department/program and with the approval of the dean, clinical faculty may apply for early promotion.
 The final decision on promotion rests with the Provost.
 S/he will review evidence of the candidate's qualifications and fulfillment of faculty responsibilities.
-Supporting documentation includes votes of the departmental faculty and recommendations of the department Chair and Dean.
+The evidence to be reviewed includes material in the Candidate's dossier as well as the Department/Program vote and summary, the Department Chair's or Program Director's letter, the Dean's letter, and any other materials defined in the application standards.
 In those cases where promotion is denied, the Provost will give reasons in writing for such a decision at the request of the applicant.